 The District is served by the Huntingdon County Career & Technology Center.
 Students of the District have available at the Center courses and curriculums related to various technical training fields.
 Costs of the Center are shared with other local school districts.
-The Mount Union Area School District paid costs of \$676,421 as its share to the Huntingdon County Career & Technology Center during the 2022-2023 fiscal year.
+The Mount Union Area School District paid costs of \$712,393 (which includes \$127,612 of state subsidy) as its share to the Huntingdon County Career & Technology Center during the 2023-2024 fiscal year.
 The District has no vested interest in what otherwise would be considered a joint venture; however, it would have an obligation to contribute its prorated share of unfunded future expenditures.
 A copy of the Annual Financial Report can be acquired by contacting the Business Manager at the Huntingdon County Career & Technology Center, PO Box E, Mill Creek, PA 17060.

-Q. Other Postretirement Benefits - Single Employer Separate financial statements are not prepared for the defined benefit healthcare plan described below.
+Q. Other Postretirement Benefits - Single Employer

+Separate financial statements are not prepared for the defined benefit healthcare plan described below.

-Summa ry of Plan Provisions Coverage and Group Eligibility Premium Sharing Duration I. Administrators All employees are eligible for this benefit upon retirement with 30 years of PSERS service or upon Coverage: Medical, Prescription Drug, Dental and Vision Premium Sharing: If member has 10 Medical and Prescription Drug: • Member is eligible for superannuation retirement. or more years of service with the District, member receives one-year of District-paid single medical coverage for every three years of service as an administrator.
-Members must pay the remainder of the premiums plus any additional premiums for coverage of spouse and eligible dependents.
-If member does not meet above criteria, the retiree and spouse may continue coverage by paying the full premium determined for the purpose of COBRA. • Dependents: Spouse and family coverage until Medicare age.
-Spouse Coverage ceases at the earlier of spouse reaching Medicare age or member's death.
-Dental and Vision: Coverage for member and spouse continues for life.
-II.
-All Other Group All employees are eligible for this benefit upon retirement with 30 years of included.Coverage: Medical and Prescription Drug Medical and Prescription Drug: PSERS service or upon superannuation retirement.
-Premium Sharing: Retirees may continue coverage by paying the full premium determined for the purpose of COBRA.
-Dependents: Spouse and family included Member is eligible for coverage until Medicare age.
-Spouse Coverage ceases at the earlier of spouse reaching Medicare age or member's death.
+Sun nmary of Plan Provisions Group Eligibility Coverage and Premium Sharing Duration J. Administrators PSERS Retirement, or 15 years of PSERS service and a minimum of 15 years of service with MUASD Coverage: Medical, Prescription Drug, Dental, and Vision Premium Sharing: If member has 10 or more years of service with the District, member receives one year of District-paid single medical and prescription drug coverage for every three years of service as an administrator.
+Member must pay the remainder of the premiums plus any additional premiums for coverage of his or her spouse and any eligible dependents.
+If member does not meet eligibility for District-paid coverage, but does reach eligibility under Act 110/43, then the member and spouse may Medical and Prescription Drug: Coverage for member continue until member reaches Medicanage.
+Coverage for spouse continue until the earlier of spouse reaching Medicare age of member death.
+Dental and Vision: Coverage for member an spouse continues for life.

+Summary of Plan Provisions Group Eligibility Coverage and Premium Sharing Duration II.
+All Other Groups PSERS Retirement, or 15 years of PSERS service and a minimum of 15 years of service with MUASD Retired employees are allowed to continue coverage for themselves and their dependents in the employer's group health plan until the retired employee reaches Medicare age.
+In order to obtain coverage, retired employees must provide payment equal to the premium determined for the purpose of COBRA.
 Grandfathered Retirees: Two retirees are permitted to continue medical coverage for life.
+Medical and Prescription Drug: Coverage for member continues until member reaches Medicare age.
+Coverage for spouse continues until the earlier of spouse reaching Medicare age or member death.
 Dental and Vision: Coverage for member and spouse continues for life.